 This group includes all travel that is primarily foot-powered, including walkers, joggers, runners, and skaters.
 Pedestrians are typically looking for facilities that provide connections to destinations for utilitarian trips or for longer continuous facilities for exercise-related trips.
-Key facilities for pedestrians include travel-ways with a smooth travel surface and infrastructure to that helps enhance safety utilizationsafety at roadway crossings.
+Key facilities for pedestrians include travel-ways with a smooth travel surface and infrastructure to enhance safety utilization at roadway crossings.
 The City also must provide adequate access and opportunities for individuals with disabilities to use the non-motorized bikeways and trails system facilities.